nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * Run the client script
 * If the client gets authorized the resource server, the result will be printed in the console without any errors

-## Implementing own jwt validation flask decorator using pyjwt
+## Implementing own JWT validation flask decorator using pyjwt
 * authlib python module uses pyjwt under the hood to implement the access token validation flask decorator
 * A JWT validation flask decorator from scratch can also be created as shown below.
 * However we do not recommend this approach unless required since the authlib implementation of JWT validation decorator is more robust and less error prone